Euro Mixed Ahead Of PMI Reports () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - At 3:45 am ET Wednesday, Markit Economics is due to release its manufacturing PMI figures for Italy.
+BRUSSELS (dpa-AFX) - At 3:45 am ET Friday, Markit Economics is due to release its services PMI figures for Italy.

 PMI reports for France and Germany are due at 3:50 am ET and 3:55 am ET, respectively.
 The manufacturing PMI for the Eurozone is due 4:00 am ET.

 Ahead of the reports, the euro showed mixed trading against the other major currencies.
-While the euro rose against the U.S. dollar and the yen, it fell against the pound and the Swiss franc.
+While the euro rose against teh yen and the Swiss franc, it fell against the pound and the U.S. dollar.

 Copyright RTT News/dpa-AFX